firstprinciplescode/marchmadnessmodels/dataframe_generation/README.md

 Find Similar Games:

-Given a matchup, find historical games with similar team profiles

-Weight those games by similarity and ML-learned importance
+Given a matchup, find historical games with similar team profiles, weight those games by similarity and ML-learned importance, to predict outcomes using those weighted comps.

-Predict:

-Use those weighted comps to simulate outcomes and output win probabilities

-📈 Example Use Cases
+# 📈 Example Use Cases
-Predict NCAA Tournament matchups
+- Predict NCAA Tournament matchups

-Model NIT, CBI, or other postseason brackets
+- Model NIT, CBI, or other postseason brackets

-Compare mid-major vs power conference dynamics historically
+- Compare mid-major vs power conference dynamics historically

-Evaluate how style and roster construction travel across tournament formats
+- Evaluate how style and roster construction travel across tournament formats

 Built by someone who should probably be asleep right now